Status substitution and conspicuous consumption: Model

 \paragraph{Dissonance.} Our utility formulation in \Cref{eq:prefs} closely follows \cite{shayo2009model} -- in that its two core components are the status benefits and dissonance costs.
 Agents bear dissonance costs from departing from the `benchmark' for their identity group.
 Here, this `benchmark' is called a reference point.\footnote{Note that in the social identity literature, the `benchmark' is typically called a \emph{prototype} (including in \cite{shayo2009model, shayo2020social}), rather than a `reference point'.
 The `reference point' terminology is more common in the literature on social comparisons, and stems from that literature's more explicit link to behavioural economics.} \cite{shayo2009model} focuses on how people \emph{choose} their identity.
 So for tractability he treats the dissonance costs as depending only on the identity choice -- not on consumption.

-In contrast, we assume dissonance costs depend on consumption, and that the reference point (the `benchmark') is also determined on endogenous consumption choices.
+In contrast, we assume dissonance costs depend on consumption, and that the reference point (the `benchmark') is also determined by endogenous consumption choices.
 Further, we allow the reference point to depend on an agent's exact position in a network.
 This follows the now-common notion that people compare themselves to those they actually interact with (e.g. \cite{ghiglino2010keeping, immorlica2017social, bramoulle2022loss}).
 The trade-off is that we treat identity as exogenously fixed in order to keep the model tractable and ensure clean results.

+A limitation of our reference point is that it only depends on neighbours with the same identity.
+Intuitively, this is a highly stylised way of capturing the view that an agent's benchmark for normal -- that they want to conform to -- is set predominantly by those in their own identity group.
+More prosaically, it is important for tractability.

 Nevertheless, we follow the standard view in social identity models that people want to conform: they dislike being either above or below the reference point.
-Such a is motivated by significant evidence from social psychology, especially regarding descriptive norms \citep{cialdini1990focus, cialdini2004social}.
+This is motivated by significant evidence from social psychology, especially regarding descriptive norms \citep{cialdini1990focus, cialdini2004social}.
 But it stands in contrast to the standard assumption in the social comparisons literature that people want to get ahead: they \emph{dislike} being below the reference point.
 Ultimately, changing a social comparisons style desire to get ahead would not alter the key insights of our model.
-We show this in the Online Appendix.
+We show this in \Cref{OA:KUWJ}.

 Before showing how our model rationalises the stylised facts set out in the introduction, we first analyse the model on its own terms.
 We characterise equilibrium behaviour, and show how it depends critically on an agent's own centrality, and the average centralities of the identity groups.
 Then we examine how the primitives of the model impact centralities.